REG-Linux/REG-Linux/board/amlogic/s922x/README.md

-- Each board’s `create-boot-script.sh` copies the boot payload into `${REGLINUX_BINARIES_DIR}/boot/boot/`, drops either an extlinux entry or `boot.ini`/`uEnv.txt`, and if required runs the board’s `build-uboot.sh`.
+- Each board’s `create-boot-script.sh` copies the boot payload into `${REGLINUX_BINARIES_DIR}/boot/boot/`, drops either an extlinux entry or `boot.ini`/`uEnv.txt`, and now drives the shared `board/amlogic/s922x/build-uboot.sh` helper to rebuild the U-Boot payloads next to the rest of the staged binaries.
-- U-Boot builds (2024.01) pull from ftp.denx.de, apply
-  `patches/uboot/*.patch`, then run LibreELEC’s `amlogic-boot-fip` helper to generate flashable binaries.
-The N2L helper additionally edits the defconfig to retry boot if eMMC fails.
+- The helper caches the U-Boot tarball and LibreELEC `amlogic-boot-fip` repo under `${REGLINUX_BINARIES_DIR}/build-uboot-cache/`, builds a clean copy of 2024.01, applies `patches/uboot/*.patch` (plus any `BOARD_DIR/patches/uboot/*.patch`, e.g.
+  `odroid-n2l/patches/uboot/0001-add-bootcommand.patch`), and runs
+  `./build-fip.sh` so every `uboot-<target>/` tree lives next to the assembled boot files.
-- `odroid-go-ultra/create-boot-script.sh` copies the `res/` assets and `ODROIDBIOS.BIN` that Hardkernel expects in recovery mode.
+- `odroid-go-ultra/create-boot-script.sh` still copies the `res/` assets and `ODROIDBIOS.BIN` that Hardkernel expects in recovery mode and uses the handheld-specific `patches/uboot-ogu` flow because it ships a bespoke U-Boot fork.
 - `genimage.cfg` files follow the standard 2 GiB boot + 256 MiB userdata
   layout, with some boards (VIM3, Odroid Go Ultra) inserting a bootloader blob at offset 0.